-Cost of Equity with the CAPM and the Fama and French Three Factor Model
+Cost of Equity | CAPM | Fama and French Model

 In this project, we calculated the cost of equity using CAPM and Fama and French model using the APT method.